smartboyathome/Wonderland-Engine/source/introduction/index.rst

 using a REST interface for the data, no special software would have to be deployed to any machines in order to communicate with the scoring engine.
-A web frontend could be created to make AJAX calls to the scoring engine, which would then work in any standard web browser.
-Plus, by using a REST interface, the scoring engine can be located on a separate machine from the actual
+A web frontend could be created to make AJAX calls to the scoring engine, which would then work in any standard web browser or via the command line when using tools like curl.
+Plus, by using a REST interface, the scoring engine can be located on a separate machine from the actual scoring process, allowing for more control over the scoring engine's environment.

+The design of Cheshire Cat is fairly simple.
+It submits and queries data through Doorknob to the administrator's database of choice.
+That data is then returned to the user in JSON, with dates being represented by a Unix timestamp.
+It does provide a basic authentication system and authorization system in order to manage access to the interfaces that it provides, but it does not provide security for this data.
+If it is run over standard HTTP, the user tokens could easily be sniffed, so if security is a concern (such as with large competitions), then you should enable HTTPS in your web serving software (aka, Apache, Nginx, Lighttpd, or Microsoft IIS).

+Due to its simplicity, this is all that can be said about the design of Cheshire Cat.
+If you are wanting to use it with your application, I would suggest checking its docs for all the REST interfaces.

 UML Diagrams
 ------------